Zé Ricardo

-José Ricardo Mannarino (born 5 June 1971), known as Zé Ricardo, is a Brazilian professional football manager and former player.
-He is the current head coach of J2 League club Shimizu S-Pulse.
+José Ricardo Mannarino (born 5 June 1971), known as Zé Ricardo, is a Brazilian professional football coach and former player.

 Career

 Early career

 Born in Rio de Janeiro, Zé Ricardo represented São Cristóvão and Olaria as a youth, but retired at early age.
 He subsequently appeared professionally in futsal, but retired at the age of 25.

 In 1992, aged only 21, Zé Ricardo was appointed manager of futsal club Vila Isabel.
 He subsequently went on to manage Vasco da Gama and Botafogo in the 1990s, and also took charge of adult teams in Italy.

 Zé Ricardo arrived at Flamengo in 1998, still in futsal.
 In 2005, he moved to football, being initially in charge of the youth categories.

 In 2008 Zé Ricardo left Fla and was appointed manager of Audax Rio.
 He returned to the former in 2012, being crowned champions of multiple tournaments with the under-18s and under-20s.